Zanetor Agyeman-Rawlings: Parliamentary bid

-On September 11, 2015, Dr. Agyeman-Rawlings filed her nomination papers to contest the Korle Klottey parliamentary primaries as a Member of Parliament, running against incumbent Korle Klottey MP Nii Armah Ashitey and Leeford Kpakpo Quarshie.
+On 11 September 2015, Agyeman-Rawlings filed her nomination papers to contest the Korle Klottey parliamentary primaries as a Member of Parliament, running against incumbent Korle Klottey MP Nii Armah Ashitey and Leeford Kpakpo Quarshie.

 At the filing of her nominations, she maintained she had no prior political ambitions and her decision to contest was recent.
 Her involvement, according to her, was based on popular calls for political involvement, borne out of her cleaning campaign and other environmental activism.
-Her father, the former president, has since endorsed his daughter's decision.
+Her father, John Rawlings, endorsed her candidature and mounted platforms to campaign for her.

 Member of Parliament

-She won the 10 November 2015 primaries for Korley Klottey constituency in the Greater Accra Region and went on to win the seat in the 2016 Ghanaian general election held on 7 December 2016.
-She is currently an MP for the Klottey Korle Constituency.
+She won 10 November 2015 primaries for Korley Klottey constituency in the Greater Accra Region and went on to win the seat in the 2016 Ghanaian general election.
+She retained her seat In the 2020 general elections.
 She serves on the Gender and Children Committee and Environment, Science and Technology Committee.
-She retained her seat In the 2020 general elections.
+She was re-elected member of parliament for the same constituency in the 2024 elections.

 Personal life

-Zanetor Agyeman-Rawlings has three children.